 Define your view of digital transformation

 To begin tackling digital transformation, we must start with the most basic tenet: a definition.
-There are many definitions for digital transformation online, but it’s dangerous to follow any one as an absolute term.
+There are many definitions online, but it’s dangerous to follow any one as an absolute term.

 Every business has its own distinctive structure, goals, and challenges.
 Every organization also has a differing technological maturity.
 Therefore, it’s impossible to impose a pre-defined strategy or approach.
 And thus, a generic viewpoint of what it’s supposed to deliver, implemented with a blanket approach, will fail.